Unrequited Love: On Stalking and Being Stalked

 “My favorite feature-length experimental video by Chris Petit.”
 Jonathan Rosenbaum, Chicago Reader

 “Unusual, challenging and thought-provoking; positive and encouraging qualities in these increasingly dumbed-down days.”
 DVD Outsider

-Stalking operates in the borders between normal love and pathological fantasy, and wants nothing better than to move in and close the gap.
-Stalking is radical, stalking is anti-bourgeois, stalking is the black economy of the heart.
+Stalking operates on the borders between normal love and pathological fantasy and wants nothing better than to move in and close the gap.
+Stalking is radical, stalking is anti-bourgeois; stalking is the black economy of the heart.
 Stalking is an externalised form of self-destruction, as fanciful as any Hollywood confection, without the possibility of a happy ending.
 Stalking is the erotic impulse pushed to the point of principle, narrowing the distance between love and death, leaving no room for manoeuvre.
 Stalkers are the fundamentalists of love.

 Unrequited Love is a love story in long shot.
 A world lacking any reverse angle because its story is defined by absence.
 At its heart is the lurking assumption of false intimacy.
 A black valentine.

 The DVD includes an extended interview with the director, Chris Petit, and author and cast member Gregory Dart.